Frequently Asked Questions

 #Asset URLs in JSON fields

-During the migration process, we go through every single String type and Rich Text field, and replace the old asset URL with the new one.
+During the migration process, we go through every single Markdown and Rich Text field, and replace the old asset URL with the new one.

-However, one field that could potentially store asset URLs as well is the JSON field, but we don't automatically migrate them.
+However, one field that could potentially store asset URLs as well is the Single Line, Multiple Line, and JSON field, but we don't automatically migrate them.

-If your project uses JSON fields to store asset URLs, you will need to update them manually.
-To do so, you will need to go through all available content entries that use a JSON field, and check if they contain media.graphassets.com.
+If your project uses these fields to store asset URLs, you will need to update them manually.
+To do so, you will need to go through all available content entries that use these fields, and check if they contain media.graphassets.com.
 If they do, you should manually replace that URL with the new one.
+This can also be done by using Content API filters.

 #Migration & old URLs